docker-training/DCUS16-DDC-workshop/Task_3-Deploy_a_simple_application.md

 ## Using the Client Bundle

 Manually logging into the EC2 instance to run docker-compose to deploy your applications is not very convenient and in a lot of cases not possible.
-After all, you wouldnít want to give SSH access to too many people.
+After all, you wouldn‚Äôt want to give SSH access to too many people.
 So instead of SSHing into the machine in order to deploy our applications, we use the client bundle.

 The client bundle sets up the certificates needed in order to allow us to use a Docker client or docker-compose on our local machine.